vibaiher/vibaiher.com/source/posts/vcg-first-edition.html.markdown

 #### [The Economy of Keystrokes](https://www.youtube.com/watch?v=C_yj4k4QZVI)

 This was an interesting talk.
 At the beginning he talked a bit about discriminations in our field.
-A field when if you are white, male, studied and american you have some advantages than others.
+A field when if you are white, male, studied and american you have some advantages over others.
 It would be nice to beat this things as soon as possible… The rest of the talk can be summarized in “readers > writers”.
-You should write code thinking that someone later should be able to understand what you are doing and specially why you are doing this.
+You should write code thinking that anyone later should be able to understand what you are doing and specially why you are doing this.

 ### And that’s all folks